Jump to content

 Share on other sites

 Sat next to a young man in the mini van on my way to his home town Kota Belud whom I asked many questions about the town, durians, its food and whatnot.
 He said to try the town's favourite noodle soup ("Mi Sup").
 So the next morning I set out to look for Mi Sup.
-It's not hard to find and when I found this food centre it seemed everyone was eating the soup.
+It was not hard to find the soup, and when I found this food centre it seemed everyone was eating it.

 We tried from different stalls.
 It's OK to sit down at one stall (you must order something here first) and also order something else from different stalls.
 The broth is different, obviously every stall has its own recipe.
 Chewy, fine (wheat?) noodles, chicken broth, topped with shredded chicken (or in small chunks with bones).